Written by Claudia Taggart, Senior Missionary, Illinois Chicago Mission

 The surge of missionaries is wondrous to behold.

-Yet the surge of these veteran warriors needs mention though they're old.
+Yet the surge of these veteran warriors needs mention though

-Their hands are knarled, they walk with limps and some have problems of the heart,
+Their hands are knarled, they walk with limps and some have

-Yet when the youth need help or more support, they are the first ones at the start.
+Yet when the youth need help or more support, they are the

 With experience and memories they proceed to lead the youth.

-From the ranks of the office where they hold to right and truth.
+From the ranks of the office where they hold to right and

 This army surging forward is handsome, young and strong,

-But today I saw their support group who have battled for so long.
+But today I saw their support group who have battled for so

-Their suits are cut much wider, their hair is filled with gray.
+Their suits are cut much wider, their hair is filled with

 I'm grateful for this army I was allowed to glimpse today